eloquentserendipityephemeralluminous

 Word Family

-• Ubiquitously (adverb): In a ubiquitous manner
+• Benevolently (adverb): In a benevolent manner

 Browse Archive